flutter/website/src/get-started/flutter-for/ios-devs.md

 <img src="/assets/images/docs/ui/layout/layout-14.png" alt="When parents pass unbounded constraints to children, and the children are expanding, then there is an overflow warning">

-For more information on how constraints work in Flutter, see [Understanding constraints][].
+To learn how constraints work in Flutter, see [Understanding constraints][].

 ### Design system

-Because Flutter is multi-platform, your app doesn’t need to conform to a stock design system.
+As Flutter targets multiple platforms, your app doesn’t need to conform to any design system.
-While many examples in the Flutter documentation feature Material widgets, which leverage the [Material Design guidelines][], you have a lot of options for designing your Flutter app.
-You can customize Material widgets, leverage widgets built by the community, build your own widgets, or use the [Cupertino widgets][] that follow Apple’s Human Interface Guidelines.
+Though many examples in this documentation feature [Material][] widgets, your Flutter app can use many different design systems.
+Your app can use:

+- Custom Material widgets
+- Community built widgets
+- Your own custom widgets
+- [Cupertino widgets][] that follow Apple’s Human Interface Guidelines

 <iframe width="560" height="315" src="{{site.youtube-site}}/embed/3PdUaidHc-E?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>